talonhub/community/PRACTICES.md

 ```

 # Code Simplicity
 Simplify your code when possible and consider leaving a comment describing complicated code.
-Try to avoid using an unnecessarily complex Talon abstraction for what you are trying to do.
+In general, use the simplest Talon abstraction that does what you want.

 When you want to limit some behavior to a specific context:
   - If the behavior is only relevant to an application, just match it directly and provide an [app definition](https://talon.wiki/Customization/Talon%20Framework/apps) if needed.